bruceravel/SCFtests/README.md

 this a trend suggesting that self-consistency is important for setting the energy scale of f-electron systems?

-Also like tghe UO2 example, the SO&sup2; value is a bit different using _Feff6_ and _Feff8_, which could have an impact on the interpretation of the data.
+Also like the UO2 example, the SO&sup2; value is a bit different using _Feff6_ and _Feff8_, which could have an impact on the interpretation of the data.
 It is, however, correlated with the axial &sigma;&sup2; result.